TomoTom0/generateItunesImage/README.md

 - `--isRawText/-r`: flag for whether input is raw text not file name

 If you use with pipe `|`, the flag of `--isRawText/-r` automatically judged true.

+## javascript on CodePen

+You can use this script on CodePen in javascript: https://codepen.io/tomotom0/pen/xxqZaJm